AhmedZakiEldeeb999/ApplicantsManagement.UI/README.md

 -Technologies that has been used at ApplicantsManagement.UI:
-Asp.net MVC,HTML,Javascript,jQuery,HttpClent (For calling the restful api)
+Asp.net MVC,HTML,Javascript,jQuery,HttpClient (For calling the restful api)